 Late payment penalty

-A 5% late payment penalty will be imposed on the unpaid tax if full payment is not received by the due date of the NOA.
+A 5% late payment penalty will be imposed on the unpaid tax if full payment is not received by the due date.

 Example 1: Penalty imposed for late payment